SystemXFiles/process-governor/docs/configuration_file.md

 #### Possible parameters:

 - `processSelector` (string, optional): Specifies the process name or pattern to match.
   You can use wildcards, including `*` and `?`, to match multiple processes.
-Process rules are evaluated in the order they appear in the configuration file.
     - Example: `"processSelector": "example.exe"`
     - Example with wildcards: `"processSelector": "logioptionsplus_*.exe"`

 - `serviceSelector` (string, optional): Specifies the service name or pattern to match.
   You can use wildcards, including `*` and `?`, to match multiple services.
-Service rules have a higher priority than process rules and will override them if a match is found.
     - Example: `"serviceSelector": "MyService"`
     - Example with wildcards: `"serviceSelector": "Audio*"`

 - `priority` (string, optional): Sets the process or service priority.
   Valid values are:
     - `"Idle"`
     - `"BelowNormal"`